filonico/UNIX_and_bash_basics/bahs_basics.md

-# UNIX and Bash basics for trainee students
+# UNIX and Bash basics for young bioinformaticians
 This repository is meant to introduce trainee students of the EVO•COM group of the University of Bologna to the Bash environment and as a general reference to retrieve most common commands used in bioinformatics.

 **Enjoy!**